-Specifies the selected disassembler.
+This command specifies the selected disassembler.

 Αυτο The information provided by the compiler output file is used for the disassembler selection.
-If no information is available it has the same behavior as the option ACCESS.
-ACCESS The selected disassembler depends on the T and RW bit in the CPSR or on the selected access class. (e.g. List SR:0 for Arm mode or List ST:0 for THUMB mode).
-ARM Only the Arm disassembler is used (highest priority, AArch32 only). тнимв Only the THUMB disassembler is used (highest priority, AArch32 only).
-AARCH64 Only the AArch64 disassembler is used (highest priority).
+If no information is available it has the same behavior as the option ACCESS .
+ACCESS The selected disassembler depends on the T bit in the CPSR or on t selected access class. (e.g. Data.List SR:0 for Arm mode or Data.List ST:0 for THUMB mode).
+ARM Only the Arm disassembler is used (highest priority). ТНИМВ Only the THUMB disassembler is used (highest priority).
 THUMBEE Only the THUMB disassembler is used which supports the Thumb-2 Execution Environment extension (highest priority).
-NOTE: Highest priority in this context means that this setting will overwrite all other symbol information that refer to the kind of opcode used.
-Which instruction set is used by the CPU can also be contained in the debug information of the file loaded.
-Or it can be encoded in the access class, like List.auto X:<address>, List.auto R:<address> or List.auto T:<address>, see also Access Classes.